GarciaPL/BankNow/README.md

 4. View transactions

 ## Jetty
-To run jetty use command **mvn jetty:run** in diretory of project.
+To run jetty use command **mvn jetty:run** in directory of project.
 After that application should be accessible under context **http://localhost:9090/banknow/**

+## WAR
+War can be build using command **mvn war:war** in directory of project.
+War will be accessible under directory /target and called **banknow.war**

 ## License
 Code released under the MIT License (MIT).
 Docs released under Creative Commons.